Cheap Beer and Recessions: How to Survive and Thrive With Exceptional Customer Experience

 In 2008 I turned 21, which is widely known as the legal drinking age in most places.
 Coincidentally, it also happened to be right smack in the middle of the "great recession," which added extra budget hardships for us newly turned 21-year-olds looking to explore our legal drinking age shenanigans.

-At any rate, we had to adapt as cash -trapped college students.
+At any rate, we had to adapt as cash-strapped college students.
 We still wanted to have fun and live the "full college experience," but had to do so on an even tighter budget.

 Instead of Stella Artois, we drank Keystone Light.
 Instead of Don Julio, we drank Jose Cuervo (you get the point).